smboyce/smboyce.github.io/about.md

 Some of my earliest memories are watching the Grand Prix and a love of Formula 1 has stayed with me for life.
 I also follow other series' including Nascar, British Touring Cars, World Endurance and that sort of thing.
 There are a few bits I have written on the subject out there on the internet, notably Sportsvibe and a lovely feature on Dean Stoneman in the Soton Tab.

+On a few occasions I have done a bit of competitive driving with the Wessex Motor Club, karting and amateur rallies.
+Suffice to say I'm not the next Colin McRae but it's a hell of a buzz!

 ### Music

 Over ten years of bass playing and my fingertips are probably permanently ruined but my love of music remains strong.
 Kyuss will always be my heroes but I have been lucky enough to have seen a thousand or so bands.
 My clubbing days are definitely behind me but I can still enjoy a good house mix too.